kpylinskyi/book-management-system/README.md

 - **Code Repository**: The complete source code for this project is available on GitHub.
 - **Contributions**: Contributions to improve or extend this project are welcome.
 Please submit a pull request with your proposed changes.

-## Evaluation Criteria

-- **Correctness**: Proper API interaction and functionality of the frontend and backend.
-- **UI/UX**: User interface design and user experience.
-- **Code Quality**: Cleanliness, structure, and organization of the code.
-- **Compliance**: Adherence to the provided task requirements.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.